Last updated on December 14th, 2025

 - Aria: Kathryn has stayed at this hotel multiple times for work and it’s great!
 While much bigger than Vdara, the hotel and casino are both very nice.

-- Palazzo/Venetian: Located on the other end of the strip from Vdara and Aria, this hotel has a ton to offer inside, from restaurants, to gondola rides!
+- Palazzo/Venetian: Located on the other end of the strip from Vdara and Aria.
+This hotel has a ton to offer inside, from restaurants, to gondola rides!

 Campgrounds at Valley of Fire State Park